Hair Fibers Mistakes to Avoid! The Full Guide

 Why do my hair fibers look fake or unnatural?

 The most common reasons are a mismatched shade, over-application, applying to hair that is not fully clean and dry, or placing fibers too close to the hairline skin.
-Check the shade against your mid-tone hair color in natural daylight, reduce the amount you apply, and keep hairline coverage minimal and slightly back from the skin edge.
+Check the shade against your root hair color in natural daylight, reduce the amount you apply, and keep hairline coverage minimal and slightly back from the skin edge.

 Why do my hair fibers not stay in place?